grafana/agent/cmd/agent-operator/DEVELOPERS.md

 2. The Controller's event handlers get notified about the event and queue a reconcile request for `default/agent`.

-3. The reonciler discovers all secondary `PrometheusInstance` referenced by `default/agent`.
+3. The reonciler discovers all secondary `MetricsInstance` referenced by `default/agent`.

-4. The reconciler discovers all secondary `ServiceMonitor`, `PodMonitor` and `Probe` resources that are referenced by the discovered `PrometheusInstance` resource.
+4. The reconciler discovers all secondary `ServiceMonitor`, `PodMonitor` and `Probe` resources that are referenced by the discovered `MetricsInstance` resource.

 5. The reconciler informs the appropriate `EnqueueRequestForSelector` event